cyberark/conjur/design/authenticators/authn_jwt/token_schema.md

 ## Backwards Compatibility
 [//]: # "How will the design of this solution impact backwards compatibility?
 Address how you are going to handle backwards compatibility, if necessary"

-Mandatory claims and mapping are not mandatory therefore the JWT authentication will remain backwards compatible.
+Enforced claims and mapping are not enforced therefore the JWT authentication will remain backwards compatible.

 ## Affected Components